 The majority of customers found these socks to be well-fitting, if slightly loose around the lower calf area.
 The inclusion of Lycra within the sock makes it relatively easy for them to stretch into the shape needed but within limits.

 These socks do allow your feet to breathe adequately, but they are not as well ventilated as some of the others on this list.
+This is likely because they are on the thinner side, with less material to wick away moisture.
 For most purposes, however, including regular outdoor activity, they serve quite well.

-These socks are created with a combination of polyester material, Coolmax material, and Lycra spandex, which makes the socks fairly durable.
+These socks are created with a combination of nylon material, Coolmax material, and Lycra, which makes the socks fairly durable and keeps the socks in place.
 One complaint that we observed was that the socks were found to be remarkably thin.
-This caused somewhat rapid wear through, especially in the toe and at the opening of the sock, near the calf.

-Most people found these socks to be fairly comfortable, with the including cushioning near the heel and toes a welcomed relief.
-There were a few complaints about the thinness of the socks being an overall comfort problem, but they were few and far between.
+Although these Lorpen socks offer comfort in the toes, they do not have cushioning, as they are meant to be used as both a sock and liner.
+It is not surprising there were a few complaints about the thinness of the socks being an overall comfort problem, but they were few and far between.

-While we certainly would have liked to see a bit more durability in these socks from Peds, overall, they are a good general purpose choice for socks that feature the Coolmax material.
+We certainly would have liked to see a thicker layer from the Lorpen.
+However, their other features make up for any issues with thinness.
+Overall, they are a good general-purpose choice for socks that feature the Coolmax material.

 Comfortable to wear

 If you enjoy running, especially during the warmer months, having a sock that is easy to wear and breathable in a low cut running shoe is essential.
 That’s where the eighth entry on our list comes into play.
 These running socks from New Balance certainly fit the bill in both adequate foot ventilation and comfort.Read more